Chapter 6: Remote and Distributed

 [Wait 10 seconds]

 Facilitator: "Okay, moving on.
-Alice, DM me your update and we'll
+Alice, DM me your update and we will

 sync after."